-Nestled in the Herefordshire hills near the town of Bromyard, Lower Brockhampton Manor has a history that spans some 600 years
+Herefordshire's Lower Brockhampton Manor boasts a history that spans some 600 years

 Photo: © National Trust Images/Andrew Butler